LGBTQ conservatism in the United States: Presidency of Donald Trump

 In October 2018, the Trump administration denied visas to the same-sex partners of foreign diplomats, including from nations that only offered some kind of civil partnership or that banned same-sex marriages.
 On May 8, 2018, Richard Grenell was sworn in as the United States Ambassador to Germany, making him the first openly gay United States Ambassador to Germany to serve under a Republican presidential administration.
 In July 2019, Trump nominated a third openly gay man, career Senior Foreign Service Officer Robert S. Gilchrist, as the ambassador to Lithuania.
-In 2020, Trump appointed Richard Grenell as the Acting Director of National Intelligence making him the first openly gay cabinet-level official.
+In 2020, Trump appointed Richard Grenell as the Acting Director of National Intelligence, for which he is often cited as first openly gay cabinet-level official despite Demetrios Marantis's previous service as acting USTR.

 On May 16, 2019, Trump said that he was "absolutely fine" with the same-sex marriage of Mayor Pete Buttigieg of South Bend, Indiana, a presidential candidate in the Democratic primaries.
 Previously, he had sent mixed signals, saying both that he would consider judges who would overturn Obergefell v.
 Hodges, the landmark ruling in favor of same-sex marriage, while also saying he was fine with the legalization of same-sex marriage by the Supreme Court.
 In June 2019, Trump was the first sitting Republican president to recognize Pride Month.
 He also announced that he was making the global decriminalization of homosexuality a policy issue for his administration.
 Speaking to reporters about his Pride tweet, Kellyanne Conway, a counselor to the president and spokeswoman, claimed that Trump approves of same-sex marriage.
 In August 2019, the Trump administration proposed a policy change that would allow federal contractors to decline employment to people based on being LGBTQ+ or based on religion, and the administration excluded sexual orientation from its list of protections.
 Also in 2019, Log Cabin Republicans endorsed Trump for reelection.
 In 2020, the GOP retained the language from the 2016 platform including platform planks against same-sex marriage.

 On June 7, 2019, the Trump administration requested U.S. embassies to discontinue flying the pride flag during Pride Month.
 During the Obama administration, the government granted blanket permission to embassies overseas to fly the pride flag during June.

 In November 2019, The Trump administration proposed a rule that removed regulations that had banned discrimination based on sexual orientation in Health and Human Services programs – including adoption and foster care agencies.
 Under the rule, any organization – including foster care and adoption agencies or other entities that get funding from Health and Human Services – would be free to discriminate against gays if such discrimination was based on religious beliefs.
 In a statement, Alphonso David, the president of the Human Rights Campaign, called the proposal "horrific" and said it would "permit discrimination across the entire spectrum of HHS programs receiving federal funding".
 "The Trump-Pence White House is relying on the same flawed legal reasoning they've used in the past to justify discrimination against L.G.B.T.Q. people and other communities," he said.